 Our Schools – Our Future

-Our Schools – Our Future is a flagship ISQ research-based program designed to lead and provoke informed public policy debate about school education.
+Our Schools – Our Future is ISQ’S research-based program designed to lead and provoke informed public policy debate about school education.

 Through commissioned and internal research, Our Schools – Our Future explores key issues, along with current and future trends that are influencing, shaping and disrupting the design and delivery of school education in Queensland and Australia.